Career Exploration and Professional Development Resources

 - Northwestern Chicago Humanities Initiative (CHI)

 - The Northwestern Chicago Humanities Initiative (CHI) enables graduate students in the humanities and humanistic social sciences to explore public-facing scholarship and careers beyond the tenure-track.
 Through an 8-week summer internship with an arts, culture, or community organization plus a weekly seminar, participants will explore the role of the humanities in public life through hands-on, real world practice and interdisciplinary classroom discussion.
 Applications open every spring.
-(The deadline for the Summer 2021 program is April 9, 2021.)

 The following are resources available through Northwestern Career Advancement (NCA) for graduate students looking to explore potential careers or gain skills beyond those offered by their programs.